How to Take An Effective Mental Health Day

 It is part of staying well.

-And if you have been through something life-changing, especially illness, grief, trauma, or burnout, you know this on a deeper level.
+And if you have lived through something life changing, illness, loss, burnout, or trauma, you understand this differently.

 You learn that peace matters.